rafasaurus/brushless-gimbal/README.md

 and Atmel AVR Atmega2560 microcontroller.
 This software uses Kalman filter for data filtering of mpu6050 accelerometer and gyroscope using i2c(TWI) interface for communication.
-For controlling brushles DC motors software uses sinusoidal tables, this can be generated at the beginning of the program, or precalculated in microsoft excel or other software.
+For controlling brushles DC motors.
+Software uses sinusoidal tables, this can be generated at the beginning of the program, or precalculated in microsoft excel or other software.
 See function.c file.
 The code also uses PID controller for regulation of each axis speed.